 Financially minded people and businesses frequently use ledgers to fastidiously document their money that they are being paid or paying out.
 Especially, when it comes to business, we cannot simply rely on a snapshot of the transaction you just made, rather it is required that every single transaction that is made in a business is recorded in detailed ledgers, so as to conduct all the financial transactions accurately and legally.
 This blog post aims to serve you as a beginner’s guide to general ledger.
 Here, you will learn about how a business can document and measure its financial record while using a general ledger.
 Also, you will get to know about basic ledger accounts-general ledger services and how they can help a business track its financial health and growth over time.

+In bookkeeping, a ledger is a key component of managing an entity’s dual accounting system.
+The book concentrates on all accounts and records all financial and non-financial movements of the entity.
+A general ledger tracks all the accounts and transactions of a company and also serves as a foundation for its accounting system.
+It is typically divided into five main categories which include Assets, Liabilities, Equity, Revenue and Expenses.
+All these five categories contain the accounting data that is derived from various sub-ledgers of the company, such as Account Receivable, Accounts Payable.
+The general ledger also records every amount of money on a regular basis, that is debited and credited to the company’s account.
 Just like a personal chequebook, a general ledger must always be in balance, between the debit and credit amount.
 Also, all the information that is recorded against these transactions must hold the necessary account information about the company over a certain period of time, that is required to prepare the financial statements.
 A general ledger provides details about all the financial transactions made in each of the business accounts, to ensure the fact that a precise forecast about the business’ health and growth can be made.
 In simple words, general ledger serves as the core databased of your firm’s financial information and records, with other important financial documents that are being derived from the information recorded in General Ledger.
 Let’s dig deep in the five basic elements of a general ledger.

 An asset is defined as the resource that is controlled by an entity, and which tends to generate economic benefits for the entity.
 In financial accounting, an asset is defined as a resource that is owned by a corporate entity.
 Anything intangible or tangible that is controlled or owned by a business to generate economic value is assets to the entity.
 Putting it in a simple way, asset represents a property value which is convertible to cash (although cash itself is considered as an asset).
 The monetary values of the assets owned/controlled by a business are recorded in its balance sheet.
 Assets are mainly classified into two main categories i.e. Tangible Assets and Intangible Assets.
 All the properties, plants, equipment lands etc. falls under the tangible assets’ category.
 Tangible assets are further divided into Current Assets and Fixed Assets.
 Inventory is classified under the current assets category, whereas fixed assets include items like equipment, land and building etc. On the other hand, intangible assets are defined as the non-physical rights and resources that are valuable to a company because they offer some market advantage.
 Intangible assets include items like copyrights, goodwill, computer programs, software, financial assets, trademarks, parents, shares, bonds and account receivable etc.